Weave a Bag That’s Functional, Stylish, or Both!

 Experiment with handmade bags sewn together from squares woven on a pin loom, or put recycled yarn to good use with a warp rep variation that makes remarkably sturdy fabric.
 There’s even a project to make tiny 8-shaft summer and winter bags with soft, luxurious soy silk!

 Whatever your weaving level and whatever loom you’re weaving on, this free eBook is sure to inspire!

 Yoga Mat Carrier In Plain Weave with Weft Stripes by Sue Bleiweiss

 The idea for this carrier came to Sue while in her studio.
 As she was standing in front of some cones of pearl cotton yarn, she happened to spy her yoga mat rolled up in the corner.
 Pearl cotton was the obvious choice to use for a handmade bag that Sue knew would spend its life in perpetual trips from closet to exercise room to the trunk of the car to yoga studio and back again.
 Woven in plain weave, the cloth will stand up well to repeated washings and daily handling.

-How to Make Handmade Bags for Shopping
+How to Make Handwoven Bags for Shopping

 Sturdy Rag Totes With Handy Inside Pockets by Dinah Rose

-Inspiration for these sturdy, woven bags came from two earlier Handwoven projects.
+Inspiration for these sturdy, handwoven bags came from two earlier Handwoven projects.
 One was a diaper bag with lots of pockets.
-The pockets required weaving and piecing strips, but Dina wanted to weave a single fabric.
+The pockets required weaving and piecing strips, but Dina wanted to weave a single piece of fabric.
 A project for an inkle-woven cellphone case gave her an idea for easy pockets—the fabric on one side of the bag is extended and folded down into the bag from the top edge and then turned back up to become the pockets.